ImaginaryDevelopment/imaginary-hero-designer/README.md

 # Welcome to Mids' Reborn : Hero Designer

-Mids' Hero/Villain Designer was designed by Matt Bauer, Titan Network continued its development until 2012 when the last 'City of Heroes' server shut down.
-The project was abandoned, and no further development continued.
+Mids' Reborn : Hero Designer is a continuation of the original Mids' Hero/Villain Designer which was designed by Matt Bauer.
+Later during the programs life cycle, Titan Network took over its development until 2012 when the last 'City of Heroes' server was shut down.
+The project has since been abandoned, and no further development continued.
+Until Now!

-The project is reborn once more with a new name, new features, and a new team.
+The project is reborn once more with a new name, new features, and a new team!

 ### Development Team
 - Crytilis